chaaz/versio/docs/reference.md

   fail: ["*"]
 ```

-Here's what these properties mean:

 - `options`

   These are general project options.
 Currently the only option is
   `prev_tag`, which specifies the tag used to locate the latest run of
-  `versio run`.
+  `versio release`.
 It has a default value of "versio-prev".

 - `projects`